Mikeexe2/Sasalele-Music-Station/README.md

 ## Features

-- 🎶 **Extensive Radio Collection:** Explore a wide array of Japanese, Korean, and Chinese radio stations, categorized by genre, and listen directly in your browser.
+- 🎶 **Extensive Radio Collection:** Explore Japanese, Korean, and Chinese radio stations, categorized by genre, and listen directly in your browser.
 - 🆕 **Playback Information:** View current playback details for supported streams and keep track of recently played tracks.
 - 📥 **Downloadable Playlists:** Download M3U or M3U8 files of radio stations and listen on your device with a supported player.
 - 🔍 **Enhanced Search:** Use the Radio Browser API to discover even more radio stations and quickly [search](https://basic.pp.ua/#search) for songs across LastFM, Deezer, iTunes, YouTube, and your preferred search engines.